- knowledge of chemistry including the safe use and disposal of chemicals

 You could work for a range of organisations involved in researching and developing new products, including:food manufacturers and supermarkets; government and university research establishments; local authorities

 You could improve your career prospects by getting Registered Scientist (RSci) or Chartered Scientist (CSci) status through the Institute of Food Science and Technology.

 With experience you could become a project leader or manage a department like research and development or quality control.
 You could also move into fields like chemical engineering, agricultural research, toxicology or nutrition science.

-You can find out more about becoming a food scientist from the Institute of Food Science and Technology.Data from National Careers Service.
+You can find out more about becoming a food scientist from the Institute of Food Science and Technology.Powered by Pathways.